 When it comes to choosing plants for the garden, it’s important to note that not all plants play nice.
-If you’re looking for flowers that grow well together, you may want to consider reading this article carefully to know companion plants and flowers.
+If you’re looking for flowers that grow well together, you may want to consider reading this article carefully to know good companion plants and flowers.

 One of the best parts of spring is watching gardens start to bloom.
 Each one is uniquely different from the next one.
 You may be wondering how you, too, can create a vibrant garden.